pydio/pydio-doc-developer-guide/server_component/pydio_api.md

 As explained in the Global Architecture chapter, each Pydio plugin is contributing to the framework via its manifest.xml declaration.
-Most important contributions are what we call "actions", that are defined inside the XML via the `<action name="action_name">` XML element.
+Most important contributions are what we call "actions", that are defined inside the XML via the `&lt;action name="action_name"&gt;` XML element.

 This action_name parameter is our main identifier for triggering this command, whatever the API you are using.